mrkkrp/markkarpov.com/tutorial/megaparsec.md

 * It will be easier to add top level signatures like `Parser Int` where `Parser` is your parsing monad.
-Without the signatures, things like `e` will often be ambiguous—it is the flip side of polymorphic API of the library.
+Without the signatures, things like `e` will often be ambiguous—it is the flip side of the polymorphic API of the library.

 * Working with concrete types with all type variables fixed helps GHC